Alpe d'Huez: Significant stages

 1952: Jean Robic attacked at the start of the climb and only Fausto Coppi could stay with him.
 The two climbed together until Coppi attacked at bend five, 4 km from the top.
 He won the stage, the lead in the general classification, and kept it till the end of the race.

 1977: Lucien Van Impe, a Belgian rider leading the climbers' competition, broke clear on the Col du Glandon.
 He gained enough time to threaten the leader, Bernard Thévenet.
 He was still clear on the Alpe when a car drove into him.
 The time that Van Impe lost waiting for another wheel may have been enough to cost him the Yellow Jersey, as Thévenet and Hennie Kuiper charged on to the finish with Thévenet remaining in the lead by eight seconds over Kuiper.

 1978: Another Belgian leading the mountains race also came close to taking the yellow jersey as leader of the general classification.
 Michel Pollentier also finished alone, but he was caught soon afterwards defrauding a drugs control and was disqualified.
 Due to this disqualification Dutch rider Joop Zoetemelk, who finished 3rd on the stage and would have climbed to 2nd in the General Classification, took over the yellow jersey, but would lose it on the final time trial to Bernard Hinault.
-Zoetemelk has his name on two of the hairpin turns at Alp d'Huez being one of the select few riders to win this stage twice; once in 1976 and once in 1979.
+Zoetemelk has his name on two of the hairpin turns at Alpe d'Huez being one of the select few riders to win this stage twice; once in 1976 and once in 1979.

 1984: The Tour invited amateurs to take part in the 1980s.
 The best was Luis Herrera, who lived at 2000 m altitude in Colombia.
 None of the professionals could follow him.
 He won alone to the cacophony of broadcasters who had arrived to report his progress.

 1986: Bernard Hinault said he would help Greg LeMond win the Tour but appeared to ride otherwise.
 The two crossed the line arm in arm in an apparent sign of truce creating a moment that has become one of the most iconic photographs in Tour history.